 The second phase of development saw the Nansha NETDZ being officially approved by the State Council in 1993.
-Just over ten years later, in March 2004, Nansha NETDZ spatial area was extended, from what had been an initial 9.9 km2 to 27.6 km2.
-This provided Nansha with much more space needed for further development.
-During this time Nansha has also experienced several changes in terms of its administrative organisations (see Figure 2).
-Until 2005, Nansha was a small town situated within Panyu district.
-In 2005, Nansha became an administrative district of Guangzhou city region, directly governed by Guangzhou Municipal Government.
-In 2012, Nansha district absorbed another three towns (Dongchong, Lanhe and Dagang) from Panyu district, and its total area became 803 km2.
-Today Nansha district comprises six towns and three streets.
+Just over ten years later, in March 2004, the spatial area of Nansha NETDZ was extended from an initial 9.9 km2 to 27.6 km2.
+This provided Nansha with much more space, which was needed for further development.
+During this time Nansha also experienced several changes in its administrative organizations (see Figure 2).
+Until 2005 it was a small town situated within Panyu district.
+In 2005 it became an administrative district of Guangzhou city region, directly governed by the Guangzhou Municipal Government.
+In 2012 Nansha district absorbed another three towns (Dongchong, Lanhe and Dagang) from Panyu district, and its total area grew to 803 km2.
+Today Nansha district comprises six towns and three streets.<FN4>

-FIGURE 2 Changes of administrative areas of Panyu and Nansha districts (note: The three towns are Lanhe (a), Dongchong (b), and Dagang (c).)
+<INSERT FIGURE 2 NEAR HERE>

-Then, in September 2012, the State Council officially approved the Nansha State-level New Area Development Plan (2012-2025) (National Development and Reform Commission, 2012), which covered the same area as Nansha district.
-Nansha, therefore, became the sixth State-level New Area across China, and the only one in the PRD.
-This meant Nansha was designated as a national strategic area, with a significant status not only within Guangzhou city region, but within the wider PRD.
-By the end of 2014, the State Council approved the establishment of China (Guangdong) Pilot FTZs.
-As one of the three zones, a 60 km2 pilot free trade zone was established in Nansha district, which was intended to be focused on services such as shipping, logistics, international business, finance, and high-end manufacturing.
+Then, in September 2012, the State Council officially approved the Nansha State-level New Area Development Plan (2012–2025) (National Development and Reform Commission, 2012), which covered the same area as Nansha district.
+Nansha thus became the sixth State-level New Area across China, and the only one in the PRD.
+This meant it was designated as a national strategic area, with a significant status not only within Guangzhou city region, but within the wider PRD.
+By the end of 2014 the State Council had approved the establishment of China (Guangdong) Pilot FTZs.
+As one of three such zones, a 60 km2 pilot free trade zone was established in Nansha district, which was intended to be focused on services such as shipping, logistics, international business, finance and high-end manufacturing.
 More recently, Nansha has also been designated as an important strategic cooperation node for the ‘One Belt One Road’ Initiative designed to reconnect China to many existing, and new, global markets following the ideas of the original ‘Silk Road’.
-Thus two nationally strategic platforms have been established in Nansha FTZ, with the purpose of facilitating international investments, promoting technical collaborations and providing innovation and entrepreneurship services (Southern Daily, 2017).
+Thus two nationally strategic platforms have been established in Nansha FTZ with the purpose of facilitating international investments, promoting technical collaborations and providing innovation and entrepreneurship services (Southern Daily, 2017).

-To summarise, ‘Small Nansha’ was principally initiated and promoted by a private investor.
-It provided the earliest development vision for Nansha, but had relatively weak linkages with Guangzhou’s core city.
-The second phase of Nansha’s development saw the establishment of the NETDZ and was promoted by Guangzhou Municipal Government, primarily as a means of developing a large decentralised employment node, moving industries away from Guangzhou’s core city.
-The Nansha State-level New Area and Nansha FTZ were nationally designations intended to fulfil national development strategies, which would also help to improve the regional status of the Guangzhou city region.
-Table 2 summarises the changes of administrative arrangements associated with the different identities for Nansha.
-These changing strategic roles and development spaces, endowed Nansha with different identities and functions, and envisaged that it would develop co-operations, not only with its neighbouring cities, but also with many potential partners in a globalising world.
+To summarize, ‘Small Nansha’ was principally initiated and promoted by a private investor.
+It provided the earliest development vision for Nansha, but had relatively weak links with Guangzhou’s core city.
+The second phase of Nansha’s development saw the establishment of the NETDZ and was promoted by Guangzhou Municipal Government, primarily as a means of developing a large decentralized employment node, moving industries away from Guangzhou’s core city.
+The Nansha State-level New Area and Nansha FTZ were national designations intended to fulfil national development strategies, which would also help to improve the regional status of the Guangzhou city region.
+Table 2 summarizes the changes in administrative arrangements associated with the different identities for Nansha.
+These changing strategic roles and development spaces, endowed Nansha with different identities and functions, and envisaged that it would develop co-operations, not only with its neighbouring cities, but also with many potential partners in a globalizing world.
 As one interviewee noted, ‘a number of national strategies and important roles given by the state to Guangzhou, are actually delivered, or fulfilled, by Nansha’ (interview, governmental official, Nansha).

-TABLE 2 Changes of administrative organisations with different identities in Nansha
+<INSERT TABLE 2 NEAR HERE>

-Functional identities
+<H1>Functional identities</H1>

-To examine to what extent Nansha has become an edge urban area within Guangzhou’s polycentric structure, the functional identities of Nansha will be discussed, focusing on the major functions of Nansha and its functional connections with Guangzhou’s core city.
+To examine to what extent Nansha has become an edge urban area within Guangzhou’s polycentric structure, the functional identities of Nansha will now be discussed, focusing on its major functions and functional connections with Guangzhou’s core city.